sellout/flaky/docs/haskell-strict-PVP.md

 ##### removing support for a compiler version

-__TODO__: Can this be constrained at all?
-For example., can changing from supporting GHC 9.10.1(+) to 9.10.2(+) be considered a patch change?

-##### restricting an existing dependency’s version range in any way

-Consumers have to contend not only with our version bounds, but also with those of other libraries.
-It’s possible that some dependency overlapped in a very narrow way, and even just restricting a particular patch version of a dependency could make it impossible to find a dependency solution.

-__TODO__: Determine if this is actually a lesser change.
-For example, can we get the solver to always fall back to a previous version (even if deprecated) if this version’s dependencies don’t intersect?
-If so, this is a patch change.

-##### removing a module
+The Cabal solver doesn’t look at compiler versions, so unlike with dependency bounds, we can’t make this a patch change.
+However, if there’s a corresponding tightening of a non-reinstallable dependency (like the `ghc` library), then the solver _does_ handle this for us, and it can be `D`.

+**NB**: Even a minor restriction, like changing from supporting GHC 9.10.1(+) to 9.10.2(+) must be considered a breaking change, because some libraries included with GHC (like the `ghc` library) may have breaking changes even in a minor version bump.
+This means if a consumer has a dependency on the `ghc` library, it may be a breaking change for them to support 9.10.2.

 ##### adding a dependency